Asbestos and Mesothelioma in the United Kingdom

 Before the 1980s, nearly every type of trade in the UK put workers at risk of being exposed to asbestos; however, some were more at risk than others, including workers in shipbuilding and ship repair.

-As in the U.S., asbestos was heavily used throughout both civilian and military ships in boilers, insulation, fireproofing, protective gear, and more.
+As in the U.S., asbestos was heavily used in boilers, insulation, fireproofing, protective gear, and other areas of both civilian and military ships.

 This means that both civilians and members of the Navy were at risk of asbestos exposure.
 As with U.S. Navy veterans, UK veterans face higher rates of mesothelioma and other asbestos illnesses than the general population.